DMTF/Redfish-Mockup-Server/README.md

 ### Requirements

-In order to use this tool, please install the "requests" package for Python3.
+In order to use this tool, please install the "requests" and "grequests" package for Python3.

 pip3 install requests
+pip3 install grequests

+or

+pip3 install -r requirements.txt

 ### To start the server: